Robert Grace

 Robert Grace is an Irish singer-songwriter from County Kilkenny, signed to Sony Records.

 Biography

 Early life

-Born in Graiguenamanagh, County Kilkenny, Grace was raised in a musical household where his father played traditional Irish music with local bands Drop the Penny and the Keltic Kats Pp.
+Born in Graiguenamanagh, County Kilkenny, Grace was raised in a musical household.
+His father played traditional Irish music with local bands Drop the Penny and the Keltic Kats Pp.

 Music career

-He had released the singles Boomerang, Golden and Wanna love which gained airplay across Irish radio.
-In August 2020 his single Fake Fine entered the Irish charts, peaking at number 20 on the singles chart and 1 on the Irish Homegrown Top 20.
+Grace released the singles "Boomerang", "Golden" and "Wanna love" which gained airplay across Irish radio.
+In August 2020 his single "Fake Fine" entered the Irish charts, peaking at number 20 on the singles chart and 1 on the Irish Homegrown Top 20.